 We are the Fortuna and Athena Federation.
 We are a local authority special educational provision for children with social, emotional and mental health difficulties.
 We take our responsibilities as a data controller seriously and are committed to using the personal data we hold in accordance with the law.

 This privacy notice provides detailed information about how we process personal data.
-If you have questions regarding your personal data or its use, please contact Caroline Kiernan for Fortuna School and Jo Issott for Athena School.
+If you have questions regarding your personal data or its use, please contact Olivia Blockley for Fortuna School and Jo Issott for Athena School.

 TYPES OF PERSONAL DATA WE PROCESS

 We process personal data about prospective, current and past: pupils and their parents; staff, governors, suppliers and contractors; and others visiting the Fortuna and Athena Federation.

 The personal data we process takes different forms – it may be factual information, expressions of opinion, images or other recorded information which identifies or relates to a living individual.
 Examples include:

 o names, addresses, telephone numbers, e-mail addresses and other contact details;

 o family details;